-Last Minute Tips for Filing Schedule C
+Last-Minute Tips for Filing Schedule C

-If You Have Started Your Schedule C - and If You Haven't
+If You Have Started Your Schedule C—And If You Haven't

-Get tax software.
-To start working on your return on your own, you might want to find and download tax software for your business type.
-You will need to check to be sure that the software version you are considering purchasing and downloading includes Schedule C.
+Invest in tax software.
+To start working on your return on your own, consider downloading tax software for your business type.
+Check that the software version you are considering purchasing and downloading includes Schedule C.

 Some changes in the new law:

-- Lower business and personal tax rates, and a new tax cut of 20 percent on business income, in addition to normal business tax deductions.
+- Lower business and personal tax rates and a new tax cut of 20 percent on business income in addition to normal business tax deductions.

 Understanding the effects of this tax law change can help you pay the lowest tax rate.